IshitaGarg-01/EmotionRecognizer/README.md

 ## UI UX of Web-App :
 In this section you can see the UI/UX of my web app.The colours used are based on my knowledge of colour psychology.
-The primary coolour is blue because "Blue" represents 'trust' , 'secure' , 'faith' , 'responsibility' .Thus this app provides trustworthy information and the users can trust this website and its E-Care's responsiblity to look after their users and make them feel secure and safe.
+The primary colour is blue because "Blue" represents 'trust' , 'secure' , 'faith' , 'responsibility' .Thus this app provides trustworthy information and the users can trust this website and its E-Care's responsiblity to look after their users and make them feel secure and safe.
 The font used is "Lato" .
 It's a San-Serif Font signifying something minimal,friendly and modern, just the message which I wanted to convey through my website .
 The name of the website "E-Care" also holds an internal significance .The 'E' in it stands for 'Emotion' and 'Online' i.e we aim to assist the users from being distant from them.